LackOfMorals/lackofmorals.github.io/_posts/2024-05-03-aura-graphql-api.md

   }, [query]);
 ```
+Note the x-api-key key value in the header.
+This is used to allow access to GraphQL API and must be used in every request.

-The GraphQL query is defined like so
+The GraphQL query itself is defined like so

 ```JavaScript
 const MOVIES_QUERY = `query {